Most frequent questions and answers

-– All staff will be required to wear masks (This may change depending on city/science regulations).
+– All of our staff are vaccinated and will be required to wear masks (This may change depending on city/state regulations).

 – We will be checking temperature upon entry of every person (children + adults) that enter the studio.

 – All parents entering the studio will be required to wear masks.